is a science-fiction book written by Walter Jon Williams

 - Insectoid Aliens: Many servants of The Beloved, like the navigator race, are insectoid or crustacean-like.

 - No Warping Zone: Ships entering or exiting a jump must do so far away from planets, as the process releases deadly radiation.
 The protagonists are once forced to jump fairly close to an inhabited moon, realizing they're committing a heinous crime.
+After their return, they are able to pay off the offense with their newfound wealth.

 - Our Wormholes Are Different: While the word "wormhole" is never used in Angel Station, all ships use captured black holes in order to perform FTL jumps.
 Opening a "tunnel" creates in a massive radiation wave that can damage anything for thousands of miles, meaning jumps have to be made far away from planets or other ships.
 It is also revealed that aliens use the same method.
 Apparently, any ship can be equipped with devices for capturing black holes.
 Why they don't get torn to shreds by gravity is never brought up.